This post may contain affiliate links. See my policy page for more info.

 I was visiting the West Bank city of Hebron to learn more about the Israeli & Palestinian conflict from the people who live here.
 The city is a complicated & controversial place — as is the topic.

-Let me begin by stating I’m not an expert on this subject.
+Let me begin by stating that I’m not an expert on this subject.

 For me, traveling to Israel without witnessing what is happening in the West Bank was not an option.
 This is a key reason why I travel, to learn about the world through personal experience.